KeTchUP42/flash/docs/manual/components/mobs/Mobs.md

  ## Mobs

- Mobs are interactive objects that interact with the environment.
+ Mobs - are objects that can move around the space and interact with the environment in every possible way.

  * [Mushroom](Mushroom.md)
  * [Slime](Slime.md)